piers-sinclair/pierssinclair.github.io/_posts/2024-07-07-System-Design-in-Azure-for-clients-chat-app.md

 Now, we've got an awesome architecture diagram to show our client, but we also need to communicate the benefits and deficiencies of our system when we talk to the client.

 #### Benefits
+- **Real-time UX:** Users can chat to each other in real-time and see the status of other users
+- **Scalable:** We can support millions of users and our services such as Azure Functions and Azure Cosmos DB can scale horizontally with ease.
+- **Reliable:** The system is resistant to failure becauise it tracks message status and users will have confidence their messages are delivered.
+- **Available:** The system uses azure services which guarantee high availablility

 #### Deficiencies
+- **Consistency:** Messages and user status may not always be consistent, but this is not an important priority for a chat app.
+- **Complexity:** It's a very complex system with lots of different pieces the development team needs to understand.
+- **Cost:** We are making use of a lot of expensive services in Azure, so before implementing we should perform a full cost analysis using the [Azure calculator](https://azure.microsoft.com/en-gb/pricing/calculator/)

 🎉 Congratulations - you've got a happy and informed client.